|

 Traditional festivals such as Carnival, Kataklysmos (Festival of the Flood), 'Anthestiria' (the Spring Flower festival) and the 'Panigiri' (saint's name day) are celebrated all over Cyprus.

 Greek Orthodox Easter and Christmas are important religious festivals celebrated by in all towns.
-The major festival at Christmas is held in Nicosia in Eleftheria (Freedom) Square.

 As well as being very delicious, Cyprus food is very traditional and most meals have a religious significance.
-Many dishes are part of religious festivals and the church plays an important role in every day life.

-Traditional drinks include the famous greek coffee which is always served with a glass of ice cold water.
+Traditional drinks include the famous Greek coffee which is always served with a glass of ice cold water.

 Another popular drink is the frappe which has been drunk for thousands of years, long before the frappe culture hit London and other major cities.
 Cyprus also has it's very own cocktail using the delicious local brandy called 'Brandy Sour'.

-Cyprus Music
+Cyprus Culture ~ Music & Rembetika

-Cyprus music includes rembetika and popular music which are the same as the music in mainland Greece and the Greek islands.
-The bazooki is one of the most popular instruments and integral to Greek and Cyprus culture.
-There are many Bazooki Clubs which stay open all night and if you haven't visited one it really is a great experience especially if a popular singer is performing.
+There are many Bazooki Clubs which stay open all night and if you haven’t visited one it really is a great experience especially if a popular singer is performing.